lter/LTER-core-metabase/README.md

 LTER-core-metabase is also oriented towards production of Ecological Metadata Language (EML) documents.
 This project is tightly coupled with the [`MetaEgress`](https://github.com/BLE-LTER/MetaEgress) R package: use `MetaEgress` to quickly and easily export EML documents from an installed and populated instance of LTER-core-metabase.

-This project is in early stages and the database design is still under development.
+The database design is still in active development.
+We encorage anyone to give it a test drive, but please keep in contact with us for advice prior to installation for use in production.

 ### Features